hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/hiddenadglca.md

 * Year: 2019
 * Blog: https://blog.trendmicro.com/trendlabs-security-intelligence/adware-campaign-identified-from-182-game-and-camera-apps-on-google-play-and-third-party-stores-like-9apps/

-This malware application aims to push full screen ads to the user.
-The sample pushes full screen ads when the user unlocks the device.
-In addition, the malware is capable of hiding its icon after a certain time period after launching the application and unlocking the device.
+This malware application aims to perform ad abuse payloads.
+The malware hides the app icon on application launch after a set period of time has past.
+The malware also registers device status system events that check the screen status and time before pushing ads disruptively to the user.
+It further retrieves configuration from the internet and performs probability rolls to determine whether the malware should also attempt to click on the ads to perform ad-click fraud.

 ## Signature
 ---